erikaulin/erikaulin.github.io/_posts/2015-09-10-CrashPlanPROe.markdown

 ---

 ### Introduction
-In this tutorial I will cover how to setup a [CrashPlan](http://www.code42.com/products/crashplan) PROE server hosted in docker container running on a [Synology](https://www.synology.com/en-global).
+In this tutorial I will cover how to setup a [CrashPlan](http://www.code42.com/products/crashplan) PROE server hosted in [Docker](https://www.docker.com) container running on a [Synology](https://www.synology.com/en-global).

 ***
 ### Prerequisites